Xe/site/blog/vlang-update-2020-06-17.markdown

 The [Doom](https://github.com/vlang/doom) translation project still has one file translated (and apparently it breaks sound effects but not music).
-I have been looking forward to the full release of this as it will show a lot about how readable the output of V's C to V translation functions.
+I have been looking forward to the full release of this as it will show a lot about how readable the output of V's C to V translation feature is.

 ## 1.2 Million Lines of Code